What are the responsibilities of the executor of a will?

 These would show all the deceased’s financial assets, what was paid out and how the remainder was distributed.
 They will need to be approved and signed by the beneficiaries of the will.

-What are the responsibilities of an executor regarding Inheritance Tax?
+What are the executor’s responsibilities regarding Inheritance Tax?

 Depending on how much the estate is worth, there may be Inheritance Tax to be paid.
 You’ll have to pay this and prove it’s been paid, or that there is none due, before you can apply for a Grant of Probate.